MPA Challenge: Coherence

 To estimate the population within an LME (bioregion) the summed results of the Overall Probability multiplied by the area of that polygon was used.

-GBIF or in full Global Biodiversity Information Facility has also been used.
+GBIF or in full Global Biodiversity Information Facility was also used.
 This source provides point data on species occurrence.
 It has been used for species that were not available from AquaMaps.
 This data source has been used for one (sea) mammal and two bird species.
 As an example a map for Polar Bear (Ursus maritimus) is shown.

 Processing the data in GIS

-The C-squares required to geographically interpret the CSV-files from AquaMaps are available for download (size 0.5 degree lon/lat), from the c-squares website.
+The C-squares required to geographically interpret the CSV-files from AquaMaps are available for download (size 0.5 degree lon/lat), from the C-squares website.
 An Arctic subset was selected and then projected (WKID 3574).
 After this preparation a join operation was all that was needed to correctly show the species distribution on a map.